mnlipp/VM-Operator/webpages/vm-operator/index.md

 ---
-title: VM-Operator by mnlipp
+title: Run Qemu based VMs on Kubernetes
-description: A Kubernetes operator for running virtual machines (notably Qemu VMs) in pods on Kubernetes
+description: A Kubernetes operator for running virtual machines (notably Qemu VMs) in pods on Kubernetes with a web interface for admins and users.
 layout: vm-operator
 ---